Christopher Hatton, 1st Viscount Hatton

 Christopher Hatton, 1st Viscount Hatton (1632–1706) was an English aristocrat and diplomat.

 Career

-He succeeded his father, Christopher Hatton, 1st Baron Hatton, as Baron Hatton and also as governor of Guernsey in 1670.
+He succeeded his father, Christopher Hatton, 1st Baron Hatton, as 2nd Baron Hatton and also as governor of Guernsey in 1670.

 He and his family were living in the governor's official residence, Castle Cornet, in 1672 when its keep and some living quarters were destroyed by an explosion; his mother and wife were killed.
-Hatton and his three young daughters were rescued by servant James Chappell.
+Hatton and his three young daughters were rescued by black servant James Chappell.

+He continue to employ his father's steward and composer George Jeffreys to care for his family's Kirby Hall estate.
+Many of Jeffreys's letters are preserved in the Hatton-Finch correspondence; they cover a period of nearly forty years.

-In 1682, he was created Viscount Hatton, of Gretton, Northamptonshire.
+In 1682, he was created Viscount Hatton, of Gretton, Northamptonshire by King Charles II.

 Family

 Christopher's younger brother was the botanist Charles Hatton.

-He first married on 12 February 1667 to Cecily Tufton and had the following issue:
+He first married on 12 February 1667 to Cecily (d.
+1672), daughter of John Tufton, 2nd Earl of Thanet and Lady Margaret Sackville, daughter and heiress of 3rd Earl of Dorset and Lady Anne Clifford.
+They had the following issue: